not your mom’s egg casserole

 - In medium bowl, whisk milk, eggs, salt and pepper until combined.
 Pour evenly over sausage mixture in baking dish.
 Cover tightly with plastic wrap and refrigerate overnight (at least 8 hours).

-- The next morning, heat oven to 350 degrees F. Bake 35 to 40 minutes until eggs are set.
+- The next morning, heat oven to 350°F. Bake 40 to 45 minutes until eggs are set.
 Garnish with fresh thyme.